This Is Us

 Hiyah friends - I'm Anna and this is my family, Jody (Husband), Rogan (Oldest; known as 'Roo') and Remy (Youngest; known as 'Rem-egade').

 Formally, I work as a Physician Assistant in Cardiothoracic Surgery here in Washington State.
-Valentine's Day 2020, I had my second baby girl, and we as know, a month later, we were in full lockdown mode from Covid.
-Trying to figure out ways to improve my families' immune system, I reverted back to my chemistry and biology background, and knew we needed to build a garden.
+Valentine's Day 2020, I had my second baby girl, and as we know, a month later, we were in full lockdown mode from Covid.
+Trying to figure out ways to improve my families' immune system, I reverted back to my chemistry and biology background and built a garden.

 Returning from maternity leave, I found my patients without visitors for days on end and the hospital felt flooded with negativity - nothing that boosted the internal spirit.
 Heart disease is usually a very, subtle event that turns into a whirlwind of tests, procedures, pamphlets, several night stays in uncomfortable hospital beds, with well... questionable food, lots of strangers, and a Latin language hard to pronounce, let alone understand the implications of.
 Then, adding an uncertain pandemic, fear of thy neighbor, and absolutely NO family or friends near by, was crushing.

-As we grew our garden, we grew ourselves, and naturally, added more flowers.
-Through that, I stumbled into dahlias.
+As we grew our garden, we grew ourselves and naturally, we added dahlias.

-It sparked different conversations outside the monotony of "what the 2020?"
+Dahlias evoked different conversations with the patients outside the monotony of "what the 2020?"

 The unknown disease process of covid, sparked some very emotional controversy and made the working environment incredibly uneasy.
 For the first time in my medical career, I can say I witnessed devastation.
 People died.
 A lot of people.
 A lot of people per shift.
 Family members said their 'Goodbyes' through Facetime on nurses phones.
 Caregivers were working on pure physical and emotional exhaustion.